 Elizabeth & Grand Sham

 Our techniques and training philosophies are available in our detailed conditioning guide, Care and Management of the Event Horse.
-The book is currently in the publishing phase and will soon be available for sale on this web site.
+The book is currently available for sale on Amazon.com.
 In compiling this training and conditioning guide, Elizabeth has combined the skills and expertise acquired through many years of riding horses, both in the show ring and on the race track.